nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/sensor_module.rst

 =======================

 Motion impact is detected when the magnitude (root sum squared) of acceleration exceeds the configured threshold value.
-To enable motion impact detection, you must include :kconfig:option:`CONFIG_EXTERNAL_SENSORS_IMPACT_DETECTION` and :kconfig:option:`CONFIG_ADXL372` when building the application.
+To enable motion impact detection, you must include :kconfig:option:`CONFIG_EXTERNAL_SENSORS_IMPACT_DETECTION` when building the application.

 The threshold is configured using the :kconfig:option:`CONFIG_ADXL372_ACTIVITY_THRESHOLD` option.
 The accelerometer records acceleration magnitude when it is in the active mode and reports the peak magnitude once it reverts to the inactive mode.